NodeBB/NodeBB/docs/plugins/hooks.rst

 Available Hooks
 =============

 The following is a list of all hooks present in NodeBB.
 This list is intended to guide developers who are looking to write plugins for NodeBB.
-For more information, please consult [[Writing Plugins for NodeBB]].
+For more information, please consult :doc:`Writing Plugins for NodeBB <create>`.

 There are two types of hooks, **filters**, and **actions**.
 Filters take an input (provided as a single argument), parse it in some way, and return the changed value.
 Actions take multiple inputs, and execute actions based on the inputs received.
 Actions do not return anything.